B2B eCommerce platform: The definitive 2022 guide

 They then click on the product they wish to purchase, choose how many units they want, and finish the order.
 The entire purchasing process is quite similar to the one the retailers are used to as private consumers shopping online.

 The wholesaler will receive the orders from the B2B order portal via their B2B eCommerce software instantly and can begin preparing the order.
-No manual or analog order handling is required.
+No manual or analogue order handling is required.

 Even though the B2B order portal is the most important part of a B2B eCommerce platform, there are also many other important features.